 On the left side of the screen, you will see the main navigation menu.
 Click on the arrows to expand and collapse the menu:

-Once we expand the navigation menu, we see that Azure Data Factory consists of four main pages: Data Factory, Author, Monitor, and Manage:
+Once we expand the navigation menu, we see that Azure Data Factory consists of four main pages: Home, Author, Monitor, and Manage:

-The Data Factory page is your dashboard.
-From here, you can do some of the most common tasks, like creating a pipeline. creating a data flow, or copying data:
+The Home page is your dashboard.
+From here, you can do some of the most common tasks:

-You can also view Azure Data Factory videos, read Azure Data Factory tutorials, and find links to more resources.
-The videos highlight new features and announcements, so I recommend watching them when they get added.
+You can also read Azure Data Factory tutorials, view Azure Data Factory videos, and find links to more resources.

 Author Page